arp1t/basic_angular_app/README.md

 #Setup NPM, Gulp, Mocha, Chai and Webpack with AngularJS from scratch

+This is a very basic setup/seed to make everything work and get started on your project.
+Tested on OSX El Capitan

-Prerequisites: Make sure you have XCode and git installed (Tested on OSX)
+Prerequisites: Basic knowledge of AngularJS and make sure you have XCode and git installed

 #Install NPM: